MLZ is a cooperation between:

 Positron annihilation induced Auger electron spectrometer

-Positron annihilation induced Auger electron spectroscopy (PAES) is a newly developed application for surface studies with high elemental selectivity and exceptional surface sensitivity.
-The instrument is operated at NEPOMUC.
+Positron annihilation induced Auger electron spectroscopy (PAES) is an analysis technique for surface studies with high elemental selectivity and exceptional surface sensitivity.

 Prof. Dr. Christoph Hugenschmidt